TheFatRabbit/glimmer-and-gloom-hard-solver/README.md

 <p align="center"><img height="300" src="https://i.imgur.com/Ypx7hfc.png"></p>

 # Screenshots
 - In the same environment as the one you will play G&G in, take a screenshot of the glimmer and gloom tiles, while leaving some space on each side.
 Name them `glimmer.png` and `gloom.png` and replace the current example files.
+If the proportions of your game are vastly different from mine, you may find smaller images lead to more reliable detection.

 **You should be ready to run the program!**